FredHutch/svalbard-intro/src/slides/slide-1.md

 ---

-# Svalbard Components
+# Svalbard's Other Bits

-## Consul
+## The Storage Backend

 [consul](https://www.consul.io/) is a multi-datacenter capbable system providing service discovery, failure detection, and key/value storage.
 Vault uses many of Consul's features to provide a highly-available service

-I have three Consul servers (really the minimum number required).

----

-# Svalbard Components

-## A CA
+## A Certificate Authority

-Consul relies heavily on certificates to provide secure communication between nodes.
-The Hutch wildcard doesn't appear to work- hence we need self-signed certificates.
+Consul relies on certificates to provide secure communication between nodes as well as providing an authentication backend for host or application authentication.

----

-# Svalbard Components

-## Vault

-Right now just one vault server- a production roll-out will have more, likely spanning data centers.

----

-# Vault Operations

-## Authentication

- - Tokens
- - `AppRole`
- - GitHub
- - LDAP/AD
- - Username/Password

 ---